Powder keg on Manus Island as refugees refuse to leave immigration center

 Suspicion on both sides

 The center sits on the Lombrum Naval Base, a 30-minute bus ride from the center of Lorengau.
 In April 2016, the PNG Supreme Court ruled the refugees, who were not allowed to leave the center, were being deprived of their personal liberty.
-Soon after, the once heavily-guarded gates were opened, allowing refugees to come and ago.
+Soon after, the once heavily-guarded gates were opened, allowing refugees to come and go.

 The sudden presence of refugees, all men, from places like Iran, Sri Lanka, Afghanistan and Myanmar, in a town of just 6,000 people, caused suspicion and conflict, according to former Manus Island MP Ron Knight.